 Tip #8.
 Monitor the Northern Lights forecast

-If one of the reasons you are travelling to Iceland is to see the Northern Lights then it’s worth keeping an eye on the forecast to determine which days during your trip you’ll have the best chance of seeing them.
+If one of the reasons for your trip is to see the Northern Lights in Iceland then it’s worth keeping an eye on the forecast to determine which days during your trip you’ll have the best chance of seeing them.
 There are two important factors that impact your chances of seeing the Aurora – one is the level of cloud cover and darkness, and the other is the strength of the Aurora activity.
 You can monitor the level of cloud cover for the next few days on the Icelandic Meteorological site whilst you can see the Aurora strength for every fifteen-minute interval on the Aurora Service site.

 Tip #9.
 Don’t let the weather forecast get you down

 One of the most crucial Iceland travel tips to keep your spirits high is to not pay too much attention to the weather forecast.
 Pretty much any time of year you visit Iceland, you’re going to get erratic weather that will likely change a number of times throughout the day.
 The best thing to do is simply make sure you’ve dressed appropriately and hope that when the inevitable bad weather hits you’re not halfway through a day-long hike!